 Open source principles are fundamental to our educational technology philosophy.
-Penn Manor School District has deployed 3600 student computers running free and open source software exclusively.
-Every high school student carries an Ubuntu Linux laptop and has root access to their computer.
+Penn Manor School District has deployed more than 3600 student computers running free and open source software exclusively.
+Every middle and high school student carries an Ubuntu Linux laptop and has root access to their computer.
 Our high school 1:1 program is documented in this TEDx video.

 Free audio editor and recorder: http://audacity.sourceforge.net/